Ale-Cie/IdentiBreed/README.md

 Inital model has been completed a long time ago (some time in April) and then I set out to expand on the project.

+<i>-- 09.07.2023 version 0.3.0 --</i>

+Another big leap in apps features.
+This month (!!!)
+I've added a whole new experience - upon first activation of the app a config.ini file is created.
+It contains the current `app_version`, `user_id` (randomly generated 16 character long alphanumeric string) and a boolean `evaluation`.
+What does that one mean?
+Well it's a neat new feature that I wanted to do for a long time now.
+What also happens at the first run of the app shapes how the user will interact with the app - before the predictions are displayed a one time pop-up message appears, asking the user if they want to contribute to the expansion of the IdentiBreed AI!
+If the user agrees they have to evaluate each prediction - if it was correct, incorrect of if they don't know themselves.
+After all predictions are done, the evaluation log gets saved onto the users computer and they can then submit it on <a href="https://aleksanderc.pythonanywhere.com/identibreed.html#upload_logs">IdentiBreed's page</a> in my portfolio.

+If you want to learn more about this new evaluation feature please refer to project's page on my <a href="https://aleksanderc.pythonanywhere.com">personal portfolio</a>.
+You can find IdentiBreed in the `Projects` subpage.

+Next minor goal is adding a settings page, so that users can easily change the evaluation setting and maybe adjust such settings as the plots dpi, resolution etc.

 <i>-- 18.06.2023 version 0.2.0 --</i>

 Can I call this version 0.2.0?
 I mean it's my own project and I guess I can do what I want...